mateagar/fieldChooser/README.md

 (none)

 **returns**
 The index value (an integer) of the last item in an extended selection.
-If there is no selection, or if the selection has not been extended, returns -1.
+If there is no selection, or if the selection has not been extended, returns the same value as `getSelectedIndex()`.

 ###clearSelection()###
 Clears the set of selected fields in the list.